ColdGrub1384/Pyto/README.md

 <b>Pyto</b>
 </p>

 If you are reading this after installing the app from the App Store, firstly, thank you!
 A bug is making impossible to run another script after getting an errror.
-I submitted a new update but is Waiting For Review since a long time and I cannot request an expedited review due to a previous rejection.
-Sorry.
+I submitted a new update but is Waiting For Review since a long time.
+I requested an expedited review but the app wasn't elegible.

 ![Icon](https://raw.githubusercontent.com/ColdGrub1384/Pyto/master/Pyto/Assets.xcassets/AppIcon.appiconset/Icon-App-83.5x83.5%402x.png)